Background pattern

 • stroke,

-• mild stroke or temporary symptoms similar to a stroke, known as a transient ischemic attack (TIA),
+• mild stroke or temporary symptoms similar to those of a stroke, called a transient ischemic attack (TIA),

 • blood clots in the liver, stomach/intestine, kidneys, or eye.